Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Conclusions

-Finally, it would be beneficial to include some adaptive approach to select $\epsilon$ in the SMC-ABC algorithm to decrease the number of choices for the user.
+Finally, it would be beneficial to include some adaptive approach to select $\epsilon$ in the \textsc{smc}-\textsc{abc} algorithm to decrease the number of choices for the user.
 As previously discussed, we initially implemented the adaptive algorithms proposed in \cite{DelMoralDoucetJasra2012} and \cite{CalvetCzellar2015}.
 However, we ran into problems when using them to approximate the log-posterior values using moderate values of $N$.
-The estimates exhibited a large bias that resulted in biased estimates of $\theta$ using PMH.
-Therefore, we choose not to adapt $\epsilon$ to be able to keep $N$ much smaller.
+The estimates exhibited a large bias that resulted in biased estimates of $\theta$ using \textsc{pmh}.
+As a result, we choose not to adapt $\epsilon$ to be able to keep $N$ much smaller.
 It is therefore interesting to explore other adaptive schemes that provide good estimates of the log-posterior using a moderate value of $N$.